-How Space Planning Can Help Your Bottom Line
+How Workplace Planning Can Help Your Bottom Line

-How Space Planning Can Help Your Bottom Line
+How Workplace Planning Can Help Your Bottom Line

 The world knows that the office is changing.
 This unrelenting update on the traditional working environment can be attributed to many different factors, but two seem to dominate the discussion; the new workforce, and the need to increase revenue.